 It essentially stops your team repeatedly reinventing the wheel or making the wrong design choices, giving your team the basic building blocks they need to do a good job.

 Think of it as a library containing your most regularly used assets which you can draw on whenever you need them.
 The collection could include a set of interface elements, snippets of code, a catalogue of suitable images, and your style guide for setting out a page.

 Not only do you have a catalogue of assets, however, these are also backed by a deep understanding of how each fits together and what role they play in your overall design strategy.

 Many businesses (especially larger ones) will have some form of design system in place but a significant number also fail to use it to its full potential.
 Key is the documentation and process that is used when incorporating the assets that are in place.
 Without it, teams will often not understand how a particular asset is to be used.
 It can mean a piece of code, text or image are used inappropriately, leading to a poor or confusing user experience.

-The benefits of design systems
+What are the benefits of design systems?

 At the heart of any great design system is the capability ensure a stable UX for customers.
 It means they easily recognise and feel comfortable with your brand and your digital presence wherever they are engaging with it.
 They know what is being delivered whether they are using a mobile app or opening a webpage on their desktop.

 Developers are able to quickly access the right components and spend less time going over old ground, particularly when it comes to creating a new app.
 At the same time, you ensure your brand is maximised and not diluted by rogue design assets that really shouldn’t be there.
 There’s no confusion on how a particular component is implemented as the guidelines are clear and accessible.